 Are there actually foods that burn belly fat?

-Not all foods are created equal.
+You bet.
+Because not all foods are created equal.
 Some promote fat burning while others promote weight gain.

 In this video, I’m going to give you 8 foods that burn belly fat.
 It’s a short list of foods that puts your body in fat burning mode so you can finally lose all your unwanted body fat that’s been living rent free in your body all this time.